 Our goal is to place homeless dogs into loving homes and families

 We take special care to match the right home with the right dog, ensuring a lifetime of love for both the pet and the adopter.
 To ensure the best matches are made, we have a process that has been proven effective in determining the best homes for our animals.
-Our adoption process may seem time consuming or unnecessarily complicated, but please understand that we have our dogs’ best interests at heart.
-We strive to find the best homes possible for our dogs, as well as find the right dog for the applicants and their lifestyle.
+Our adoption process may seem time-consuming or unnecessarily complicated, but please understand that we have our dogs’ best interests at heart.
+Not only do we strive to find the best homes possible for our dogs, but we want to find the right dog for the applicant and their lifestyle.

 The first step is to fill out an adoption application.
-This application will tell us about the applicant and their lifestyle, training beliefs and background with animals.
+The application tells us about the applicant and their lifestyle, training beliefs, and background with animals.

-Our application review volunteers will initially screen the application to determine if all necessary information was provided.
-If not the applicant will be contacted to either fill out another application or provide additional information.
+An Applications volunteer screens the application to determine whether all necessary information has been provided.
+If it has not, the Applications volunteer advises the applicant to either fill out another application or provide additional information.

 Step 3 – Landlord Approval Verified

-If it is determined that the applicant rents their home, the property’s landlord will be contacted to make sure the applicant has approval to have a dog in the home.
+If the applicant rents their home, a volunteer contacts the property’s landlord to make sure the applicant has approval to have a dog in the home.
 We also ask about any breed or size limitations.

-If the landlord does not allow for a dog in the home, the application will be denied at this point in the process.
+If the landlord does not allow for a dog in the home, the application is denied at this point.

 Step 4 – Veterinary References Contacted

-Our volunteers will contact the veterinary reference(s) provided in the application to determine if all the applicant’s current pets are spayed/neutered and up to date on vaccinations.
-If the applicant doesn’t have any current pets, we will ask about the veterinary care that the applicant’s previous pets received.
+A Reference Check volunteer contacts the applicant’s veterinary clinic to ensure their current pets are spayed/neutered and up-to-date on vaccinations.
+If the applicant doesn’t have any current pets, the volunteer asks about the care that the applicant has provided to previous pets.
 If the applicant has never owned a pet, this step is skipped.

-If the veterinary reference(s) cannot verify the spay/neuter and vaccination status of current or previous pets, processing of the application will be stopped until the applicant can provide this information.
+If the veterinary clinic cannot verify the spay/neuter and vaccination status of current or previous pets, processing of the application is stopped until the applicant can provide this information.

 Step 5 – Personal References Contacted

-If our reference checking volunteers have any major concerns about adopting a dog to an applicant, based on communication with the references, the application may be denied at this point in the process.
+If the Reference Check volunteer has any major concerns about adopting a dog to an applicant based on their conversation with a reference, the application is denied at this point.

 Step 6 – Home Visit and Applicant Interview

-Our organization requires home visits to determine that the dog will be living in a safe environment.
+Our organization requires home visits to determine whether the dog will be living in a safe and compatible environment.
 This is an informal chance for us to get to know the applicant’s family, lifestyle, and home environment.
 This is also an opportunity to determine which dog(s) in our program might be the best fit.
-The home visit volunteer will do a short walk-through of the applicant’s home and yard to ensure its safety and to advise on any areas of concern.
+The Home Visit volunteer will do a short walk-through of the applicant’s home and yard to ensure its safety and to advise on any areas of concern.
 All household members must be present for the home visit.

-If our home visit volunteers have any major concerns about the home environment, or if the applicant refuses a home visit, the application will be denied at this point in the process.
+If the Home Visit volunteer has any major concerns about the home environment, or if the applicant refuses to allow a home visit, the application is denied at this point.

-Step 7 – Meeting between Approved Applicant & Available Dogs
+Step 7 – Applicant is Approved and Meets Available Dogs

 Once an applicant has been approved, a volunteer (usually the foster) will contact them about scheduling a time to meet the dog(s) they are interested in.
 This meeting may occur at the applicant’s home, the foster’s residence, or another agreed upon location at the discretion of the foster.

-If the volunteer involved in the meeting with the applicant and the dog, does not feel the home is a good fit for the dog, that applicant may be denied adoption of that particular dog but may still be allowed to adopt another dog.
+If the volunteer involved in the meeting with the applicant and the dog does not feel the home is a good fit, that applicant may be denied adoption of that particular dog but may still be allowed to adopt another dog.

 Step 8 – Adoption

-If the applicant has decided upon a dog to adopt, the applicant is required to sign an adoption contract and to provide payment of the adoption donation fee and spay/neuter deposit if necessary.
-At that time the adopter becomes the owner of the dog.
+If the applicant decides on a dog to adopt, the applicant is required to sign an adoption contract and pays the adoption donation fee plus spay/neuter deposit, if necessary.
+At this time, the adopter becomes the owner of the dog.
 If needed, our organization can provide a kennel/crate, food/water bowls, leash and collar to use for two weeks.
-We may also provide a small supply of dog food that will allow the adopter to transition the dogs diet to another food.
+We may also provide a small supply of dog food that will allow the adopter to transition the dog’s diet to another food.

-We have a two week refund period meaning if you decide the dog is not a good fit for your family and you return him/her within the two week refund period we will return your adoption donation to you.
-The adoption fee will be deposited upon receipt and refunded only if the adopted dog is returned within the two week refund period (or any prior agreed upon extension of the refund period).
+We have a two-week refund period.
+If the applicant decides the dog is not a good fit for their family, they can return him/her within the two-week refund period, and the adoption donation fee will be returned to them.
+The adoption donation fee is deposited upon receipt and will be refunded only if the adopted dog is returned within the two-week refund period (or any prior agreed upon extension of the refund period.)

 Step 9 – Notification of Spay/Neuter & Return of Deposit

-Our adoption contract contains a clause that allows one of our volunteers or a representative the ability to perform a follow-up visit.
-We may require such a visit if we feel that the terms of the adoption contract are not being met.
-4 Luv of Dog Rescue is committed to the life, health and well being of every dog we place for the remainder of that dog’s life.
+Our adoption contract contains a clause that allows one of our volunteers or a Rescue representative the ability to perform a follow-up visit.
+We may require this visit if we feel that the terms of the adoption contract are not being met.
+4 Luv of Dog Rescue is committed to the life, health, and well-being of every dog we place for the remainder of that dog’s life.
 Should the adoption not work out or if the dog needs to be rehomed, we require, by contract, that the dog be returned to us.
-Adopters should contact us asap by calling our hotline 701-205-0190.
+Adopters should contact us ASAP by calling our hotline 701-205-0190.

-Please understand that our organization is completely run by unpaid volunteers, who dedicate their free time to help the dogs.
-If your references are unavailable, it will delay the process, since those must be checked before moving forward.
+Please understand that our organization is completely run by unpaid volunteers who dedicate their free time to helping dogs in need.
+If an applicant’s references are unavailable, it will delay the process, since those must be checked before moving forward.
 The entire adoption process takes time; we are unwilling to sacrifice being thorough when the dog’s future is at stake.
 We thank you for your time and patience throughout our adoption process.